Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

-The reason why the edge excitation becomes undetectable in the time-resolved measurements of Fig.~\ref{fig:time-resolve} while the spectral signatures persist is likely increased velocity dispersion during propagation.
-When the electrostatic potential in the control-gated region is tuned close to $E_\mathrm{F}$, the condition $U\approx E_\mathrm{F}$ can be satisfied over an extended area under the gate.
-In an ideal disorder-free system this would correspond to a strongly delocalized edge location; in practice, however, the landscape is modulated by a weak disorder potential on the order of $0.1$~meV, commonly attributed to remote ionized donors in modulation-doped heterostructures \cite{eytan1998near,ilani2004microscopic,martin2004localization,hayakawa2013real}.
-In this situation, a single launched excitation can partition into multiple trajectories defined by the disorder-shaped network of edge states.
-Because these trajectories sample different local confining-potential gradients, they acquire a distribution of propagation velocities, leading to temporal spreading of the excitation wavepacket.
-Given the stroboscopic repetition period of $\sim 13$~ns, once the arrival-time distribution becomes comparable to or exceeds $13$~ns the response from successive excitations overlaps, reducing the visibility of a distinct dip associated with an individual pulse.
-This interpretation is consistent with the systematic broadening of the dip as $V_\mathrm{c}$ approaches the range where the dip disappears (around $-0.5$~V to $-0.4$~V) for both the mesa-defined and gate-defined propagation regimes.
+Near the range in which the dip in Fig.~\ref{fig:time-resolve} disappears, from $V_\mathrm{c}=-0.5$ to $-0.4$~V, the dip systematically broadens.
+Together with the clear persistence of the excitation-induced spectral change at $-0.4$~V seen in Fig.~\ref{fig:microPLspectra}, this broadening motivates an interpretation in terms of velocity dispersion during propagation through the control-gated region.
+When the electrostatic potential in this region is tuned close to $E_\mathrm{F}$, the condition $U\approx E_\mathrm{F}$ can be satisfied over an extended area under the gate.
+In an ideal disorder-free system, this would correspond to a spatially delocalized edge position; in practice, however, the landscape is modulated by a weak disorder potential on the order of $0.1$~meV, commonly attributed to remote ionized donors in modulation-doped heterostructures \cite{eytan1998near,ilani2004microscopic,martin2004localization,hayakawa2013real}.
+In this situation, different portions of the response can sample different local confining-potential gradients and therefore acquire different propagation velocities, leading to temporal spreading of the excitation-induced waveform.
+Once the arrival-time distribution becomes comparable to the stroboscopic repetition period of $\sim 13$~ns, responses from successive excitation cycles overlap, reducing the visibility of a distinct dip associated with an individual pulse.